-A properly configured conveyor minimizes emissions for improved safety and easier maintenance.

-Personal protective equipment (PPE) includes respirators, safety goggles, blast shields, hard hats, hearing protection, gloves, face shields and footwear, providing a barrier between the wearer and the hazard.
-Downsides are that they can be worn improperly, may be uncomfortable to use through an entire shift, can be moves higher up the hierarchy of methods.

-difficult to monitor and offer a false sense of security.
-But the bottom line is that they do not address the source of the problem.

-Administrative controls (changes to the way people work) create policy that articulates a commitment to safety, but written guidelines can be easily shelved and forgotten.
+- "PPE" includes respirators, safety goggles, blast shields, hard hats, hearing protectors, gloves, face shields and footwear, providing a barrier between the wearer and the hazard.
+Downsides are that they can be worn improperly, may be uncomfortable to use through an entire shift, can be difficult to monitor and offer a false sense of security.
+But the bottom line is that they do not address the source of the problem - "Administrative Controls" (changes to the way people work) create policy that articulates a commitment to safety, but written guidelines can be easily shelved and forgotten.
 These controls can be taken a step further by establishing "active" procedures to minimize the risks.
-For example, supervisors can schedule shifts that limit exposure and require more training for personnel, but these positive steps still do not remove the exposure and causes of hazards.
+For example, supervisors can schedule shifts that limit exposure and require more training for personnel, but these positive steps still do not remove the exposure to and causes of hazards - "Warning Signage" is generally required by law, so this is less of a method than a compliance issue.

-techniques is easier and less costly in the early stages of a project.
-[2]

-Warning signage is generally required by law, so this is less of a method than a compliance issue.
 It should be posted in plain sight, clearly understood and washed when dirty or replaced when faded.
-Like most lower-tier methods, signs do not remove the hazard and are easily ignored.

-Installing systems such as engineering controls that allow remote monitoring and control of equipment - or guards such as gates and inspection doors that obstruct access - greatly reduce exposure, but again, do not remove the hazard.

-Using the Substitute method replaces something that produces a hazard with a piece of equipment or change in material that eliminates the hazard.
-For example, manual clearing of a clogged hopper could be replaced by installing remotely triggered air cannons.
+Like most lower-tier methods, signs do not remove the hazard and are easily ignored - " Installing systems such as "Engineering Controls" that allow remote monitoring and control of equipment - or Guards such as gates and inspection doors that obstruct access - greatly reduce exposure, but again, do not remove the hazard. - " Using the "Substitute" method replaces something that produces a hazard with a piece of equipment or change in material that eliminates the hazard.
+For example, manual clearing of a clogged hopper could be replaced by installing remotely triggered air cannons - " Examples of "Eliminate by Design" are longer, taller and tightly sealed loading chutes to control dust and spillage or heavy-duty primary and secondary cleaners to minimize carryback.

-Examples of Eliminate by Design are longer, taller and tightly sealed loading chutes to control dust and spillage or heavy-duty primary and secondary cleaners to minimize carryback.
-By using hazard identification and risk-assessment methods early in the design process, engineers can create the safest, most efficient system for the space, budget and application.
+By using hazard identification and risk-assessment methods early in the design process, engineers can create the safest, most efficient system for the space, budget and application